LBPH: Available Materials and Equipment

 The NLS catalog's most recent book titles can be viewed in Talking Book Topics.
 LBPH patrons will automatically receive this publication in the mail every two months.
 Talking Book Topics is available in large print, on recorded cassette, or online.

-The Kent District Library LBPH staff can select recorded books for patrons based on favorite subjects or authors.
+The Kent District Library LBPH staff can select digital books for patrons based on favorite subjects or authors.
 Patrons are welcome to change their reading preferences at any time by contacting the library.

-The cassette book machine is specially designed to play books on cassette produces by the NLS.
-Written and audio instructions are provided with the player.
-Specialized adaptive equipment is available for the machine, including:
+The Digital Talking Book (DTB) machine is specially designed to play books on digital cartridge produces by the NLS.
+Written instructions are provided with the player, and an audio user guide is embedded in the machine itself.

 - Amplified Headphones

-With the exception of the extension levers, a separate application is required for use of any of this specialized equipment.
+A separate application is required for use of the amplified headphones equipment.
 Please contact the Kent District LBPH to request an application or receive more information.

 Books in Braille: